activeloopai/deeplake/README.md

 <details>
   <summary><b>Deep Lake vs WebDatasets</b></summary>
 Deep Lake and WebDatasets both offer rapid data streaming across networks.
 They have nearly identical steaming speeds because the underlying network requests and data structures are very similar.
-However, Hub offers superior random access and shuffling, its simple API is in python instead of command-line, and Deep Lake enables simple indexing and modification of the dataset without having to recreate it.
+However, Deep Lake offers superior random access and shuffling, its simple API is in python instead of command-line, and Deep Lake enables simple indexing and modification of the dataset without having to recreate it.

 </details>